artogahr/lockne/thesis/chapters/03-literature-review.typ

 == A Foundation of Safety and Performance: The Role of Rust

-While eBPF provides the mechanism for kernel-level redirection, a robust and reliable userspace control plane is required to manage policies, monitor processes, and configure network interfaces.
-The choice of programming language for this component is a critical architectural decision.
-Lockne is implemented in Rust, a modern systems programming language that provides a unique combination of performance and safety, making it exceptionally well-suited for this task.
+While eBPF provides the mechanism for kernel-level packet redirection, it only forms one half of the system.
+A robust and reliable userspace control plane is required to manage policies, monitor processes, and configure network interfaces.
+This daemon is the "brain" of Lockne, and the choice of programming language for its implementation is a critical architectural decision with far-reaching implications for the project's stability, performance, and security.
+For this component, Lockne is implemented in Rust, a modern systems programming language that provides a unique and powerful combination of performance and safety, making it exceptionally well-suited for this task.

+This section provides a detailed justification for this choice.
+It delves into the core features of Rust that make it a compelling choice for system-level software, explores the trade-offs involved, and contrasts it with other viable language alternatives.
+Finally, it details the specific reasoning behind selecting the `aya` framework for eBPF development over other options.

+=== Core Pillars: Why Rust for Systems Programming?

+Rust's design philosophy is guided by the principle of enabling developers to write highly performant, low-level code without sacrificing safety.
+It achieves this through a set of features that directly address the most common pitfalls of traditional systems languages like C and C++.

-=== Memory Safety without a Garbage Collector
+==== Memory Safety without a Garbage Collector

-Rust's most significant advantage for systems programming lies in its approach to memory safety.
-Through its ownership system and borrow checker, Rust prevents entire classes of bugs that plague C and C++ programs, including use-after-free errors, double-free errors, buffer overflows, and data races @klabnikRustProgrammingLanguage2023.
-These guarantees are enforced at compile time through static analysis, eliminating the runtime overhead of garbage collection while providing memory safety comparable to managed languages.

-For a long-running daemon like Lockne's control plane, memory safety is particularly crucial.
-Traditional C/C++ network daemons are notorious for memory leaks, segmentation faults, and security vulnerabilities arising from memory management errors.
-A single memory corruption bug could compromise the entire system's security or cause service interruption.
-Rust's ownership system makes such bugs impossible by construction, providing strong reliability guarantees essential for system-level software.
+The most significant advantage Rust offers for software like Lockne is its compile-time enforcement of memory safety.
+In languages like C or C++, a large percentage of critical security vulnerabilities and random crashes stem from memory management errors: use-after-free, double-free, buffer overflows, and null pointer dereferencing.
+A single memory corruption bug in a long-running network daemon could compromise the entire system's security or lead to unpredictable service interruptions.

+Rust eradicates these entire classes of bugs through its ownership system, a novel approach enforced by the compiler's "borrow checker" @klabnikRustProgrammingLanguage2023.
+The rules are simple in principle:
+1. Each value in Rust has a variable that’s called its _owner_.
+2. There can only be one owner at a time.
+3. When the owner goes out of scope, the value will be dropped.

+This system allows for deterministic memory management without the need for a garbage collector (GC).
+For a system utility like Lockne, the absence of a GC is crucial.
+Garbage collectors can introduce non-deterministic "stop-the-world" pauses, where the application freezes for a short time while the GC cleans up memory.
+While often imperceptible in web services, such pauses are unacceptable in a low-level networking component where predictable, low-latency performance is paramount.
+Rust provides the memory safety of a managed language with the predictable performance of C.

-=== Performance and Zero-Cost Abstractions
+==== Performance and Zero-Cost Abstractions

-Rust's performance characteristics make it ideally suited for systems programming tasks.
-As a compiled language with sophisticated optimizations, Rust generates machine code comparable to C and C++ in performance.
-The language's "zero-cost abstractions" principle ensures that high-level programming constructs do not introduce runtime overhead, allowing developers to write expressive, maintainable code without sacrificing performance.
+As a compiled language with a sophisticated LLVM-based backend, Rust generates machine code that is on par with C and C++ in terms of raw performance.
+It adheres to the principle of "zero-cost abstractions," which means that high-level language constructs that make code more readable and maintainable do not introduce any runtime overhead.

-This performance characteristic is essential for Lockne's control plane, which must not become a bottleneck in the packet forwarding path.
-While the actual packet processing occurs in the kernel through eBPF programs, the control plane must efficiently handle policy updates, process monitoring, and system state management.
+For example, Rust's iterators are a high-level abstraction for processing sequences of data.
+A developer can chain together methods like `map`, `filter`, and `fold` to express complex logic declaratively.
+The compiler, however, optimizes these chains down into the same kind of highly efficient, monolithic loop that a C programmer would write by hand.
+This allows the Lockne control plane to be written in a high-level, expressive style without sacrificing the performance needed to efficiently handle policy updates, process monitoring, and system state management.

+==== Fearless Concurrency

+Modern systems are inherently concurrent, and the Lockne daemon is no exception.
+It must simultaneously handle multiple operations: monitor for new process creation, listen for commands from a user interface, manage the lifecycle of eBPF programs, and interact with network interfaces.

+Rust's ownership model extends to concurrency, providing a powerful guarantee: if your code compiles, it is free of data races.
+A data race occurs when multiple threads access the same memory location concurrently, with at least one of them being a write, leading to unpredictable behavior.
+Rust's type system encodes whether a type can be safely transferred across threads (`Send` trait) or accessed from multiple threads simultaneously (`Sync` trait).
+The compiler enforces these rules, making it possible to write complex multi-threaded or asynchronous code with a high degree of confidence.

+This "fearless concurrency" is leveraged in Lockne through the `async/await` syntax and the Tokio runtime, an industry-standard framework for writing asynchronous applications.
+This allows the control plane to manage thousands of concurrent I/O operations—like listening on sockets for process events—with minimal overhead and without the risk of race conditions that plague traditional concurrent systems code.

-=== Modern Concurrency and Async Programming
+=== Trade-offs and Acknowledged Challenges

-Rust's approach to concurrency represents a significant advancement over traditional systems programming languages.
-The ownership system's prevention of data races enables fearless concurrency, where developers can leverage multiple threads and asynchronous programming without typical concerns about race conditions and memory safety.

-The async/await syntax in Rust provides ergonomic asynchronous programming capabilities crucial for network services.
-Lockne's control plane must handle multiple concurrent operations: monitoring process creation and termination, responding to configuration changes, managing eBPF program lifecycle, and communicating with remote endpoints.
-Rust's async ecosystem, particularly the Tokio runtime, provides efficient scheduling and I/O handling for these concurrent tasks.
+No technology choice is without its drawbacks, and choosing Rust is no exception.
+For the sake of a balanced analysis, it is important to acknowledge the challenges.
+The primary hurdle is Rust's notoriously steep learning curve.
+The borrow checker, while providing immense safety benefits, forces the programmer to think differently about program structure and data flow, which can be frustrating for those coming from other languages.
+Furthermore, Rust's powerful compiler and static analysis checks can lead to longer compilation times compared to languages like Go.
+However, for a project where correctness and long-term stability are paramount, these upfront costs are a worthwhile investment in the quality of the final software.

+=== Comparison with Alternative Systems Languages

+To fully justify the choice of Rust, it is useful to compare it against other languages that could have been used to build Lockne's control plane.

+- *C and C++:* The traditional incumbents for systems programming.
+They offer unmatched performance and control.
+However, they achieve this by placing the entire burden of memory safety on the developer.
+Decades of evidence show that even in the most well-funded and reviewed projects, memory safety bugs persist, leading to critical security vulnerabilities.
+For a security-focused tool like Lockne, building the control plane in C or C++ would be an unnecessary risk, trading a small potential performance gain for a massive increase in potential attack surface.

+- *Go:* A more modern alternative, Go is also a strong contender.
+It offers excellent support for concurrency (goroutines), fast compilation times, and a simple, clean syntax.
+The primary reason Go was not chosen for Lockne is its reliance on a garbage collector.
+As discussed, the non-deterministic pauses of a GC are undesirable for this use case.
+Furthermore, while Go's eBPF ecosystem is maturing, it is less developed than Rust's.
+The close integration and idiomatic feel of libraries like `aya` give Rust a distinct advantage for projects that sit at the intersection of userspace and the eBPF-enabled kernel.

-=== eBPF Integration: Aya vs. libbpf-rs
+=== eBPF Integration: The Deliberate Choice of `Aya`

-Two primary Rust libraries provide eBPF development capabilities: Aya and libbpf-rs.
-Understanding their differences is crucial for making the right architectural choice for Lockne.

-*libbpf-rs* is a set of Rust bindings for the C libbpf library, providing access to the standard eBPF ecosystem.
-It offers mature, well-tested functionality and compatibility with existing eBPF tools and workflows.
-The library provides direct access to libbpf's capabilities while adding Rust's memory safety guarantees.
-However, it requires linking against the C libbpf library and maintaining compatibility with its interface changes.

-*Aya* takes a different approach, implementing a pure-Rust eBPF library that doesn't depend on libbpf.
-This design provides several advantages: simplified deployment without external dependencies, better integration with Rust's type system, and the ability to leverage Rust's safety guarantees throughout the entire codebase.
-Aya also provides unique features like compile-time verification of eBPF map access patterns and seamless sharing of data structures between userspace and kernel code.

-For Lockne, Aya's pure-Rust approach offers significant advantages.
-The ability to define shared data structures that work in both userspace and eBPF contexts simplifies development and reduces bugs.
-Additionally, Aya's focus on ergonomic APIs and safety makes it well-suited for developing the kind of complex, policy-driven system that Lockne represents.
+Within the Rust ecosystem, two primary libraries exist for eBPF development: `libbpf-rs` and `Aya`.
+The choice between them is a significant architectural decision.

+Initially, `libbpf-rs` was considered.
+As a direct, safe wrapper around the canonical C `libbpf` library, it represents the most mature and battle-tested path.
+It guarantees compatibility with the wider C-based eBPF ecosystem and its tools.
+During initial evaluation, however, several drawbacks became apparent for a project aiming for the safety and ergonomic benefits of pure Rust.
+Using `libbpf-rs` requires linking against the C `libbpf` library, which complicates the build process and introduces an external dependency.
+More importantly, it necessitates a significant amount of `unsafe` code for Foreign Function Interface (FFI) calls and requires developers to manually ensure that data structures shared between the Rust control plane and the (typically C-written) eBPF code have identical memory layouts—a fragile and error-prone process.

+For these reasons, the final decision was to build Lockne using `Aya`. `Aya` takes a fundamentally different, pure-Rust approach.
+It does not depend on `libbpf` at all, implementing the logic for loading and managing eBPF programs entirely in Rust.
+This decision brought several powerful advantages:
+1. *Simplified Deployment:* Lockne can be compiled with a simple `cargo build` command, without needing a C compiler or `libbpf` to be installed on the system.
+2. *Enhanced Safety:* By reimplementing the logic in Rust, `Aya` dramatically reduces the amount of `unsafe` code a developer needs to write, containing it within the library itself.
+3. *Ergonomic Data Sharing:* `Aya` provides a killer feature for developer productivity and correctness: the ability to define data structures in a single Rust file and, through procedural macros, have them work seamlessly in both the userspace daemon and the in-kernel eBPF program.
+This eliminates an entire class of potential bugs related to mismatched struct definitions.

+This choice was not without its own challenges.
+As a younger project, `Aya`'s documentation, while improving, can be less comprehensive than the decades of material available for `libbpf`.
+At times, solving complex problems required a deeper dive into the library's source code.
+Despite this, the overwhelming benefits of a pure-Rust toolchain—improved safety, a simpler build process, and truly idiomatic data sharing—made `Aya` the clear and superior choice for implementing Lockne.
+It aligns perfectly with the project's core principles of building a secure, reliable, and modern tool for network control.

 // TODO: Add a new section here before "State of the Art"
 // === Process-to-Socket Mapping: The Core Challenge (TARGET: 2-3 pages)